 Place the cooked tortilla

-tortilla warmer or on a plate (lined with a dish towel or paper towels to keep them warm), to keep them moist and warm.
+into a tortilla warmer or on a plate (lined with a damp dish towel or paper towels to keep them warm), to keep them moist and warm.
 Serve

 immediately or refrigerate and reheat.